NangoHQ/nango/docs/docs/nango-deploy/oss-instructions.md

 ### Securing the dashboard

-By default, unless you used "Deploy to Render" or "Deploy to Heroku", the dashboard of your Nango instance (with access to credentials) is open to anybody who has access to the instance URL.
+By default, the dashboard of your Nango instance is open to anybody who has access to your instance URL.

 You can secure it with Basic Auth by setting the following environment variables and restarting the server: